elixir-europe/rdmkit/pages/data_life_cycle/sharing.md

     * Deposit the data in a [_General purpose repository_](https://www.nature.com/sdata/policies/repositories#general).
   * If there isn't any suitable repository that can harbour your controlled access data, it is recommended that you at least create a metadata record for the data in an Institutional or General purpose repository.

-## Problems to be addressed at this stage

-{% include pagelist.html tag="share" %}

-## Where can training materials and events about data sharing be found?

-{% include tess.html search="Data Sharing" %}